Liga IV Neamț

-Liga IV Neamț is the county football division of Liga IV for clubs based in Neamț County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Neamț – Asociația Județeană de Fotbal (lit.
+Liga IV Neamț is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Neamț County, and is organized by AJF Neamț – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Neamț, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

-Following the administrative and territorial organization of the Romanian People's Republic, the football teams from today's Neamț County played between 1950 and 1968 in the Bacău Regional Championship.
+In the decades following the 1950 administrative and territorial organization of the Romanian People's Republic, football teams from the area of Neamț County developed within the Bacău Region, where local teams competed in Bacău regional and rayon championships.

-In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon level competitions.
-The freshly formed Neamț County Championship was placed under the authority of the newly created Consiliul Județean pentru Educație Fizică și Sport (lit.
-'County Council for Physical Education and Sports') in Neamț County.
+In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, incorporating teams from the former regional championships as well as those that had previously competed at town and rayon level.
+The newly formed Neamț County Championship was placed under the authority of the Consiliul Județean pentru Educație Fizică și Sport (lit.
+'County Council for Physical Education and Sports').

-Since then, the structure and organization of Liga IV Neamț, like those of other county championships, have undergone numerous changes.
-Between 1968 and 1992, the main county competition was known as the Campionatul Județean (County Championship).
-Between 1992 and 1997, it was renamed Divizia C – Faza Județeană (Divizia C – County Phase), followed by Divizia D starting in 1997, and since 2006, it has been known as Liga IV.
+Since then, the structure and organization of Neamț’s main county competition, as well as other county championships, have undergone several changes.
+Between 1968 and 1992, the competition was known as Campionatul Județean (County Championship).
+Beginning in 1992, football in Neamț County was organized under the Asociația Județeană de Fotbal (lit.
+'County Football Association'), and the competition was renamed Divizia C – Faza Județeană (Divizia C – County Phase).
+In 1997, it was renamed Divizia D, and since 2006 it has been known as Liga IV, following a trademark dispute involving the name Divizia A, after which the Romanian Football Federation decided to standardize the naming of the lower leagues.